Goodwill® And Rejutm Announce Plans To Help Advance Textile Recycling In North America In Collaboration With WM®

 The collaboration is intended to help divert textiles from landfills and create a pathway for a circular textile ecosystem

-ROCKVILLE, Md., Oct.
-29, 2024 /PRNewswire/ --Today, Goodwill® and RejuTM announced that, in collaboration with WM, they have aligned on initial plans to pursue a multi-year initiative designed to help advance textile recycling in North America.
+PARIS, Oct.
+30, 2024 /PRNewswire/ -- Today, Goodwill® and RejuTM announced that, in collaboration with WM, they have aligned on initial plans to pursue a multi-year initiative designed to help advance textile recycling in North America.
 They plan to develop a collaborative model for regional textile collection, sortation, reuse and recycling that is intended to divert more nonwearable textile materials from the waste stream.

-Currently, a small percentage of textiles is recycled.
-According to Textile Exchange's annual Materials Market Report, globally, of the 124 million tonnes of textiles produced in 2023,

 Goodwill , the largest workforce development network and secondhand retailer in North America comprised of 154 local nonprofits across the U.S and Canada, and WM , North America's